Libensemble/libensemble/docs/platforms/polaris.rst

 Polaris
 =======

-..
-To be updated if we get a libEnsemble module

 Polaris_ is a 560 node HPE system located in the ALCF_ at Argonne National Laboratory.
 The compute nodes are equipped with a single AMD EPYC Milan processor and four A100 NVIDIA GPUs.
 It uses the PBS scheduler to submit